School teacher falls out of auto amid bid to snatch her iPhone, hospitalised

 Police said the incident took place on August 11 at 3.15pm when the primary school teacher was on her way home to Neb Sarai from Saket.

-NEW DELHI: A primary school teacher on her way home ended up with multiple injuries after she fell out of an auto-rickshaw during an attempt to snatch her mobile phone on Friday, police said.
-The teacher, Yuvika Chowdhary, has been hospitalised with a broken nose and injuries to other parts of her body.
+NEW DELHI: A school teacher on her way home ended up with multiple injuries after she fell out of an auto-rickshaw during an attempt to snatch her mobile phone on Friday, police said.
+Yuvika Chowdhary, who teaches English to primary students, has been hospitalised with a broken nose and injuries to other parts of her body.

 Police said the incident took place on August 11 at 3.15pm when the primary school teacher was on her way home to Neb Sarai from Saket.